Flagellation: Syria

+but there were no reports of it being practiced by the Syrian Democratic Forces.

 Historical use as punishment

 Judaism

-According to the Torah (Deuteronomy 25:1-3) and Rabbinic law lashes may be given for offenses that do not merit capital punishment, and may not exceed 40.
-However, in the absence of a Sanhedrin, corporal punishment is not practiced in Jewish law.
+According to the Torah (Deuteronomy 25:1–3) and Rabbinic law lashes (Malkot (Judaism))) may be given for offenses that do not merit capital punishment, and may not exceed 40 strokes.
+However, in the absence of a Sanhedrin (a legislative or judicial assembly of elders), corporal punishment is not practiced in Jewish law.
 Halakha specifies the lashes must be given in sets of three, so the total number cannot exceed 39.
 Also, the person whipped is first judged whether they can withstand the punishment, if not, the number of whips is decreased.
-Jewish law limited flagellation to forty strokes, and in practice delivered thirty-nine, so as to avoid any possibility of breaking this law due to a miscount.
+Jewish law (Halakha) limited flagellation to forty strokes, and in practice delivered thirty-nine, so as to avoid any possibility of breaking this law due to a miscount.

 Antiquity

 In the Roman Empire, flagellation was often used as a prelude to crucifixion, and in this context is sometimes referred to as scourging.
 Most famously according to the gospel accounts, this occurred prior to the crucifixion of Jesus Christ.
+Due to the context of the flagellation of Jesus, the method and extent may have been limited by local practice, though it was done under Roman law.

 Whips with small pieces of metal or bone at the tips were commonly used.
 Such a device could easily cause disfigurement and serious trauma, such as ripping pieces of flesh from the body or loss of an eye.
 In addition to causing severe pain, the victim would approach a state of hypovolemic shock due to loss of blood.

 The Romans reserved this treatment for non-citizens, as stated in the lex Porcia and lex Sempronia, dating from 195 and 123 BC.
 The poet Horace refers to the horribile flagellum (horrible whip) in his Satires.
 Typically, the one to be punished was stripped naked and bound to a low pillar so that he could bend over it, or chained to an upright pillar so as to be stretched out.
 Two lictors (some reports indicate scourgings with four or six lictors) alternated blows from the bare shoulders down the body to the soles of the feet.
 There was no limit to the number of blows inflicted—this was left to the lictors to decide, though they were normally not supposed to kill the victim.
 Nonetheless, Livy, Suetonius and Josephus report cases of flagellation where victims died while still bound to the post.
 Flagellation was referred to as "half death" by some authors, as many victims died shortly thereafter.
 Cicero reports in In Verrem, "pro mortuo sublatus brevi postea mortuus" ("taken away for a dead man, shortly thereafter he was dead").